mobapedia/sploop-src/raw/README.md

  - despite the name, none of these sources are truly "raw" (besides ones labeled appx-RAW). they have all been partially deobfuscated and some slightly modified
  - app7 is an update (built in asset manager)
  - app8 is a bug fix
  - appjs is recompiled every 15 mins as of app8; 9,10,11 are all recompiles
+ - it is very possible that the bug fix of app7 (what i have labeled app8) came out >=15 mins before i saved app8, therefore app8 is technically a recompile